kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

   "error": "Certificate has been revoked."
 }
 ```
-this means that the certificate has been revoked.
+it means that the certificate has been revoked.

 You cannot renew a certificate that has been revoked.
 To generate a new certificate, see [this tutorial](#tutorials-get-the-client-certificate).